 The Sapphire Coast Historic Vehicle Club supports the preservation and use of veteran, vintage and classic vehicles.

-The Club is in a rural setting and includes large clubrooms, a fully equipped workshop, plus exhibition and education pavilions where over 60 historic cars are displayed.
+The Club is in a rural setting and includes large clubrooms, a fully equipped workshop, plus exhibition and education pavilions where over 60 historic cars and a large collection of tools are displayed.

 The Club welcomes visits from, and can cater for, all types of motoring clubs and tour coach groups.